WordPress

 wordpress admin panel showing where to embed the store locator widget on your website.

-Do you have any questions about connecting to our powerful API for unique optimizations?
-Contact our team at contact@mapcosmos.com.
-We’re happy to help you get the most out of your WordPress store finder plugin.
+Have questions about connecting to our powerful API or optimizing your setup?
+Contact our team at contact@mapcosmos.com - we’re happy to help you get the most out of your WordPress Store Finder plugin, and don’t forget to visit our overview page to get started quickly with WordPress Store Locator.

-🧩 Common Errors When Installing a Store Locator Plugin
+Common Errors When Installing a wordpress store finder plugin

 💡 Tip: Using MapCosmos eliminates most of these issues automatically — it’s designed to work seamlessly with all modern WordPress themes and page builders.